-Introduction to Your Field: Do you have any suggestions for how kids in high school can get practical experience in your field?
+Introduction to Your Field: Do you have any suggestions for how kids in middle school can get an introduction to your field?

-The Future of Your Field: Are there exciting things happening in your field that could involve young adults who will enter the field in 5 years?
+The Future of Your Field: Are there exciting things happening in your field that could involve children who will enter the field in 10-15 years?